ashsearle/hexmen.com/src/blog/2008/07/21/microformats-dark-data-and-css-part-2/index.md

 The problem is due to the way `[attribute|=prefix]` is defined:

-> Match when the element's "att" attribute value is a hyphen-separated list of "words", beginning with "val". _The match always starts at the beginning of the attribute value._ This is primarily intended to allow language subcode matches (e.g., the "lang" attribute in HTML) as described in RFC 1766 (\[RFC1766\]).
+> Match when the element's "att" attribute value is a hyphen-separated list of "words", beginning with "val". _The match always starts at the beginning of the attribute value._ This is primarily intended to allow language subcode matches (e.g., the "lang" attribute in HTML) as described in [RFC 1766](https://tools.ietf.org/html/rfc1766).

 (Emphasis added.)

 If the definition had instead been made to cater for a white space separated set of hyphenated tokens, we'd be in a much better position for styling and parsing machine-data microformats today.

-### \[attribute|=prefix\] implementations
+### `[attribute|=prefix]` implementations

 (Surprisingly) the big four browsers (including IE7) all support the hyphenation prefix selector.
-But, JavaScript library support is lacking, specifically (naming the javascript library I use daily) [jQuery](http://jquery.com/) doesn't handle the hyphenated-prefix selector, although it's a simple patch.
+But, JavaScript library support is lacking, specifically (naming the javascript library I use daily) [jQuery](https://jquery.com/) doesn't handle the hyphenated-prefix selector, although it's a simple patch.

 Assuming JavaScript libraries (or microformat parsers) already implement attribute-selectors, it's a simple matter to support white space separated hyphenated-prefixes.
 The key regular-expression is: